PHP-DI/PHP-DI/news/22-php-di-6-0-released.md

 ### Nested definitions

-Another big problem with PHP-DI 5 was how it handled nested definitions.
+Another problem with PHP-DI 5 was how it handled nested definitions.
 Some were supported, some weren't, and it wasn't always consistent.

 PHP-DI 6 makes it simpler and consistent: **all definitions can now be nested**.
 On top of that, closures are now always interpreted as factories.
 This makes a lot of use cases more practical, for example: